Russian Arrested in Spain 'Over US Election Hacking'

 Don't look now, rsilvergun, the ebil rooskies are hiding under your bed!

 Can someone explain what the Russians hacked?
-(Score:2, Insightful)
+(Score:3, Insightful)

 Let's assume they got all the DNC mail and released it.
 How was that hacking the election?
 Hacking the election would be changing votes in a database.